Subsea Pumped Storage Hydropower

-To achieve global net-zero emissions by 2050, it’s estimated that 70% of electricity generation must come from renewable energy.
-However, generation from wind and solar doesn’t always align with grid demands.
+Energy demands are increasingly rapidly across the United States and globally.
 To ensure grid resiliency and meet fluctuating periods of peak electric demand, there is a critical need for Long-Duration Energy Storage (LDES).

 Pumped Storage Hydropower is currently the dominant form of LDES.
 But new deployments face hurdles, such as permitting issues, geographic limitations, and high costs.
-These barriers hinder the expansion of pumped storage hydro and underscore the need for innovative solutions to support decarbonization.
+These barriers hinder the expansion of pumped storage hydro and underscore the need for innovative solutions.

-Sperra Subsea Pumped Hydroelectric Energy Storage is a groundbreaking solution that will expand the buildout of offshore wind and solar integrated with near-shore energy storage.
-Our solution offers all the benefits of conventional pumped storage hydro while sidestepping many of the siting and development constraints that hamper its expansion on land.
+Sperra’s Subsea Pumped Storage Hydropower (SPSH) is a groundbreaking solution that will expand the development of ocean energy integrated with near-shore energy storage.
+Our approach offers all the benefits of conventional pumped hydro while sidestepping many of the siting and development constraints that hamper its expansion on land.

 How does it work?